-With hurricane season quickly approaching -- the 2022 Atlantic hurricane season runs from June through November -- we thought we’d ask: What storm-related advice do you wish you had received sooner?
+With the 2023 Atlantic hurricane season running through November -- we thought we’d ask: What storm-related advice do you wish you had received sooner?

 A ton of you recommended buying flood insurance, so although we didn’t include that response below, it was a major theme.
 The people have spoken!